AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Conclusion

 \section{Conclusion}

-This paper examined how public discourse introduces large language models (LLMs) in the health domain, an area where concerns about reliability are emerging alongside reports linking LLM use to psychosis, suicidal behaviors, and even criminal cases.
+This paper examined how public discourse introduces large language models (LLMs) in the health domain, an area where concerns about reliability are emerging alongside reports linking LLM use to risky behaviors, psychological risks, and even suicide cases.
 Analyzing five channels (news, research press, YouTube, TikTok, and Reddit) over a 2-year period, we found that public discourse was generally positive and episodic, without risks being thoroughly communicated and often reduced to information quality incidents, and explanations of LLMs' generative nature were almost absent.
-Professional outlets more often addressed clinical and systemic implications, whereas layperson platforms such as TikTok and Reddit highlighted mental health care and companionship, and showed greater variation in tone and anthropomorphism but little attention to risks.
+Professional outlets more often addressed clinical and systemic implications, whereas layperson platforms of TikTok and Reddit highlighted mental health care and companionship, and showed greater variation in tone and anthropomorphism but little attention to risks.
 These findings position public discourse as a diagnostic tool for identifying where public attention gathers, where professional communication is absent, and where gaps in literacy or governance emerge.
-Our work contributes empirical evidence of how LLMs are currently framed in discourse and points toward future efforts to 1) support professionals in addressing gaps in information environments, and information consumers in developing critical awareness of source differences, 2) develop communication strategies that move beyond surface disclosures to foster mechanistic understanding, 3) design in situ literacy scaffolds that help users critically evaluate benefits and risks, and 4) guide regulatory efforts into areas with high demand but pressing risks.
+Our work contributes empirical evidence of how LLMs are currently framed in discourse and points toward future efforts to 1) support professionals in addressing gaps in information environments and information consumers in developing critical awareness of source differences; 2) develop communication strategies and in situ literacy scaffolds that move beyond surface disclosures to foster mechanistic understanding that help users critically assess capabilities and risks; and 3) guide regulatory efforts into areas with high demand but pressing risks.

+\begin{acks} Zhou and De Choudhury were partly supported through a contract from the U.S. Centers for Disease Control and Prevention (CDC).
+Findings reported in this paper represent the views of the authors, and not of their employers or the sponsor CDC.
+We thank Viet Cuong (Johnny) Nguyen, Shravika Mittal, Koustuv Saha, the Social Dynamics and Well-Being Lab members, and the anonymous reviewers for their valuable input on the paper. \end{acks}